 Become a Zoollower, now with 3x2 for the first members.
 Find out here!

-It’s multicolored, with light brown skin and a black face, while its hands and feet and facial ring are white.
-Of the five fingers on their hands, gibbons use four to hold on as a hook, while the thumb is retracted and used only for climbing.
+It is very colorful, its skin is light brown and its face is black; its hands and feet are white, as well as the fur that surrounds its face.
+Of the five fingers on their hands, gibbons use four to grasp as a hook, while the thumb is retracted and used for climbing.

-They live in stable family groups formed by the couple and their young, which are expelled from the clan once they reach maturity.
+They live in stable family groups formed by the couple and their offspring, which are expelled from the clan once they reach maturity.

 Their diet consists of fruits, especially figs. They also eat mangoes, leaves, flowers, birds and eggs.